False Positive Drug Test: What Food and Medications To Blame?

 Factors That may Cause False Positive Drug Test

-- When did you have the test
+- When was the test provided?

-- If there are metabolic products of the actual drug in the body
+- If there are metabolic products of the actual drug in the body?

 - Sensitivity of the detection technique